 Church of St. Martin was built in the fourth quarter of the 13th century on the initiative and foundation of Wojsław Borek, the owner of the village.
-Originally it was a parish church, and from the 17th century it was a chapel of ease.
-At the end of the fourteenth or early fifteenth century, Jan Borek Gryżyński moved the village to a new place.
-In 1512 it was bought by Maciej Gostyński, and then village and the church became the property of the Staręski, Gołutowski and Mąkowski families.
-The last renovation of the temple was carried out in 1737-1738, from the end of the eighteenth century it fell into disrepair.
-In 1953, the ruins were preserved.
+Originally it was a parish church, first recorded in documents in 1388, when a priest named Mikołaj was mentioned.
+At the end of the 14th or the beginning of the 15th century, Jan Borek Gryżyński translocated the village to a new place, where the church of St. Barbara was built, to which parish was transferred over time.
+In 1512 Gryżyna was bought by Maciej Gostyński, and then village and the church became the property of the Staręski, Gołutowski and Mąkowski families.
+The last renovation of the church was carried out in 1737-1738, from the end of the eighteenth century it fell into disrepair.
+In 1953, the ruins were renovated.

 Maluśkiewicz P., Gotyckie kościoły w Wielkopolsce, Poznań 2008.

 Murowana architektura romańska i gotycka w Wielkopolsce, red.
 J.Tomala, tom 1, Kalisz 2007.